Cary Personal Injury Lawyers

 How do You Know if You Need a Personal Injury Attorney?

 If you or your loved one has suffered because of someone else’s negligence, it can be difficult to determine what kind of compensation you deserve and what laws apply to your specific situation.
-As a general rule, it is always best to speak to an experienced personal injury lawyer if you have any questions or doubt about your injury claim and case.
+As a general rule, it is always best to speak to an experienced personal injury lawyer for legal advice.
+Especially if you have any questions or doubt about your injury claim and case.
 These four signs can help you decide if you need to hire a personal injury lawyer.

 - You Suffered Permanently Disabling or Long-Term Injuries: If you or your loved one will require long-term care or be left with permanent disabilities, you should speak to a personal injury attorney immediately.
 Only an experienced attorney will be able to calculate what your injuries are worth and make sure you get the compensation you deserve.

-- You Suffered Severe Injuries: The amount of compensation a person receives is largely based on how severe the injuries are.
-This is based on the amount of medical bills incurred, the type of injuries sustained, and the length of recovery time.
+- You Suffered Serious Injuries: The amount of compensation a person receives is largely based on how severe the injuries are.
+This is based on the amount of medical expenses incurred, the type of injuries sustained, and the length of recovery time.
 Often the policy limits of a person’s insurance only go so high, but he or she may be eligible for more compensation.
 A personal injury attorney can be sure that you receive the full compensation to which you are entitled.

 - The Insurance Company is Refusing to Pay: Although we like to think that insurance companies are on our side, they often refuse to make a settlement offer at all or offer a settlement that is not fair.
 If you are not able to secure a fair settlement on your own, you should contact a personal injury attorney immediately.